-Dumbo is Brooklyn’s Tribeca, both in its character and its heavy concentration of elite wealth and success.
-Its winding, cobblestoned streets are nestled between towering loft buildings that were all but forgotten until the late 1970’s, when artists began moving in after they were priced out of Tribeca and Soho.
-Ironically, the name ‘Dumbo’ was coined by those same artists, who hoped that the name would deter developers from entering the neighborhood and increasing its real estate values.
+Dumbo is Brooklyn’s answer to Tribeca: a secluded neighborhood on the waterfront featuring a high level of privacy.
+Its cobblestoned streets are nestled between towering loft buildings that were all but forgotten until the late 1970’s, when artists in search of affordable real estate began moving in.
+The name ‘Dumbo’ was coined by those same artists, who hoped that the name would deter real estate developers from entering the neighborhood and improving property values.
 (That backfired.)

-While buyers can consider the area to be an affordable alternative to Tribeca, renters can not.
+While buyers can look at the neighborhood as an affordable alternative to Tribeca, renters can not.
 Dumbo is consistently one of the most, if not the most expensive neighborhood for renters in New York.
-On the plus side: that makes the neighborhood an excellent choice for investors.
-If you’re looking for an investment property, then we recommend that you ask your broker if finding a property with a J-51 or 421-a tax abatement is a possibility for you so that you can maximize your returns.

 Brooklyn’s smallest neighborhood is the historically and architecturally significant Vinegar Hill.
 It lies just east of Dumbo and is usually included with its larger neighbor in online searches.

 Vinegar Hill is home to 19th-Century Federal Style and Greek Revival townhouses.
 Its low rise character stands in sharp contrast to Dumbo’s large warehouses.
 Look here if you prefer a townhouse to a loft.